turingschool/backend-curriculum-site/module4/lessons/intro_to_react.markdown

 ---
 layout: page
-title: Intro to React.JS
+title: Intro to React
 length: 180
 tags: javascript, front-end framework, react
 ---

 ## Learning Goals

+Students will be able to ...
+- Provide a high level explanation of FE libraries/frameworks, specifically React and it's benefits
-- Students can define basic React vocabulary (Component, JSX, Prop, State)
+- Students can define and use basic React vocabulary (Component, JSX, Prop, State)
-- Students are able to create and use React components with heavy guidance from samples and documentation
+- Build an application with stateful and stateless components

 ## Warm Up